Circle of Control, Influence, And Concern: Understanding the Control Dynamics

 Break Your Limiting Beliefs

-Ask yourself: Are these beliefs rooted in facts or mere assumptions?
-Do they propel me forward or hold me back?
-Once you’ve pinpointed your limiting beliefs, it’s time to replace them with empowering ones.
-Instead of thinking, “I’m not capable of success,” affirm yourself, “I possess the boundless potential to conquer anything I set my mind to.”
+Are these beliefs factual or based on assumptions?
+Do they advance or impede?
+After finding your limiting beliefs, replace them with empowering ones.
+Replace “I’m not capable of success” with “I possess the boundless potential to conquer anything I set my mind to.”

 How to Apply the Circle of Control in Life